The History and Origin of Cake Pulls

 You can also find cake pulls at Adler’s Jewelry and online sites including Amazon.com and Etsy.com.

-No matter where your cake pulls originate from, this tradition is a great way to incorporate New Orleans into your wedding.
+According to The Knot, this Southern tradition is taking off with modern brides adding their own spin on the tradition.
+No matter where your cake pulls originate from, or where they’re headed in the future, this practice is a great way to incorporate New Orleans into your wedding.

 Digital Sponsors